 - Create your one-page order form by creating a page in WordPress and adding a simple shortcode to your page:

 - Check the page and you'll see your products listed in a neat order form layout.

 However, there's no way for customers to set priorities or prioritize their products yet.
 Keep reading to learn how to do this!

-Next, set up WooCommerce Product Add-Ons to let customers prioritize products
+Next, set up WooCommerce Product Options to let customers prioritize products

-- Get the WooCommerce Product Add-Ons plugin, and follow the instructions to install it.
+- Get the WooCommerce Product Options plugin and install it.

-- The easiest way to set priorities is to go to Products > Global Add-Ons in the WordPress admin.
-This will add the priority options to all your products, or to a specific category or categories only.
-If you only want to allow priorities for a few products, then you can create add-ons individually on the Add/Edit Product pages for each product instead.
+- The easiest way to set priorities is to go to Products → Options in the WordPress admin.
+This will add the priority options to all your products, or to specific products or categories only.

 Next, choose which add-ons you'll use to prioritize products